Elara6331/salix/README.md

 ```

 When a macro tag has a block, it sets the macro's content.
 When it doesn't, it inserts the contents of the macro.
 In the above example, a macro is defined and then inserted.

+If the macro name starts with a question mark, nonexistent macros will be ignored.

 #### Using the `macro` tag with extra arguments